-This rebate will include all basic services example water, sewerage and refuse and will be listed in our annual tariff book.
+This rebate will include all basic services example water, sewerage and refuse, and will which percentage will be listed in our annual tariff book.
 The total rebate may not exceed the total monthly municipal account.

 The onus will be on the Clergy of the Church to submit an official application form.
 This must be done through submission of their register and church constitution.